karl-johan-grahn/phd_topic_ideas/content/algorithmic_management.md

 In the last decades, with the growth of network infrastructure and increase in compute resources, algorithms have become more present in organizations.
 With research in data structures and algorithms, they are starting to assist in almost all management tasks that are traditionally performed by humans, such as increasing self-awareness, get feedback, set goals, set priorities, coaching, empowerment, delegation, motivation, conflict resolution, selling, strategy making, marketing, support, project-planning, monitoring, recruitment, retention, training, mentoring, ethics, and morality.
 If this evolution continues without research, reflection, and constructive criticism, it can lead to the scenario that we get managers without the human touch.

-Milanez et al. (2025) did a survey of algorithmic management in the workplace, and highlights the need for additional research to ensure trustworthy use of it.
-They suggest five focus areas for further research.
-First, there is a need to understand the mechanisms by which algorithmic management tools improve managerial decision-making.
-Second, what impact does algorithmic management have on followers.
-Third, how does each type of algorithmic management tool influence outcomes and trustworthiness.
-Fourth, how do the outcomes vary with time since adoption.
-Fifth, what are the governance measures to consider.

 Although management is primarily a functional process, it does serve a social process.
 As such, management cannot be entirely outsourced to computer-mediated technology, yet neither can it remain completely outside of algorithmic development.
 Management decisions can be categorized as deterministic or non-deterministic, and based on individualistic or community preferences, with a whole spectrum of possible positions between the extremes:

 ```mermaid